mkandes/galyleo/README.md

   notebook session will start; default value is your `$HOME` directory

 Software environment options:
-- `--scratch-dir`: use a node-local scratch directory
 - **`-e, --env-modules`: comma-separated list of environment modules that will be loaded to create the software environment for the Jupyter notebook session**
-- **`-s, --sif`: path to the Singularity container image file that will be run to create the software environment for the Jupyter notebook session**
+- **`-s, --sif`: path to a Singularity container image file that will be run to create the software environment for the Jupyter notebook session**
-- `-B, --bind`: comma-separated list of user-defined bind mounts to be used when running a Singularity container
+- `-B, --bind`: comma-separated list of user-defined bind paths to be mounted within a Singularity container
-- `--nv`: enable NVIDIA GPU support using host driver and libraries when running a Singularity container
+- `--nv`: enable NVIDIA GPU support when running a Singularity container
-- `--rocm`: enable AMD GPU support using host driver and libraries when running a Singularity container; *not tested yet*
+- `--rocm`: enable AMD GPU support when running a Singularity container; *not tested yet*
-- **`--conda-env`: name of conda environment to activate**
+- **`--conda-env`: name of a conda environment to activate to create the software environment for the Jupyter notebook session**
 - `--conda-init`: path to the conda.sh initialization script of a conda distribution
 - `--conda-pack`: path to the tarball of a `conda-pack`aged environment
+- `--scratch-dir`: path to a node-local scratch directory

 Other options:
 - `-Q, --quiet`: suppresses all standard output except for the HTTPS URL